najibghadri/Tetris200lines/README.md

 Najib

-I don't impose a license, I don't care what you do with this, if there is a Tetris license all rights to props them.
+I don't impose a license, I don't care what you do with this, if there is a Tetris license all rights and props to them. 👏